EyalBraun/dmei-dispatch-protection/README.md

 3. Observe the `[DEBUG]` logs showing epoch rotation and integrity verification.

 ## Warning
 This is a research-grade Proof of Concept.
-It is not intended for production systems. [cite_start]It assumes a trusted Ring 0 entity for initial key generation and requires hardware-level register protection assumptions[cite: 55, 56].
+It is not intended for production systems.It assumes a trusted Ring 0 entity for initial key generation and requires hardware-level register protection assumptions.

 ## License
 Copyright (c) 2026 Eyal.
 All rights reserved.